CedricVanhaverbeke/cv/blogposts/blogging.md

 yarn add rehype-react # or install with npm
 ```

-This package will work out of the box without any problems.
-We just need to configure the Compiler to render React components with the generated HTML.
+To make it transform our generated `html`, we just need to configure the Compiler to render React components instead.
+I added everything in the same file for the sake of simplicity, but you might want to put this function in a different spot:

 ```js
 // src/pages/blog/{MarkdownRemark.id}.js